Create a direct deal

 • Not rewarded: A type of ad that isn't associated with a subsequent reward.

-20. To target operating system and browsers in the deal, in the Targeting (optional) section, expand Environment and configure the following options:
+18. To target operating system and browsers, under Optional in the Targeting section, expand Environment and configure the following options:

 Targeting optionDescription